 Information We Collect Automatically

-We use technologies like cookies and pixel tags to provide, monitor, analyze, promote and improve the Service.
-For example, a cookie is used to remember your user name when you return to the Service and to improve our understanding of how you interact with the Service.
+We use technologies like cookies and pixel tags to provide, monitor, and improve the Service.
 You can block cookies on your web browser; however please be aware that some features of the Service may not function properly if the ability to accept cookies is disabled.

 When you use the Service, our servers automatically record certain information in server logs.
 These server logs may include information such as your web request, Internet Protocol (“IP”) address, browser type, referring / exit pages and URLs, number of clicks and how you interact with links on the Service, domain names, landing pages, pages viewed, mobile carrier, and other such information.
 Log files help us to monitor, analyze, improve and maintain the Service and to diagnose and fix any Service-related issues.

 When you access the Service using a mobile device, we collect specific device information contained in your mobile device’s “device identifier.”
 This device identifier includes information such as the type of device you are using, its operating system, and mobile network information, which may include your mobile phone number.
 We may associate this device identifier with your Service account and will use data associated with your device identifier to customize our Services to your device and to analyze any device-related issues.

 We will not collect information about the location of the device from which you are accessing the Service.